subvisual/theshelf-api/README.md

 ## Going Live

 If you're going live the The Shelf on your company or book club then you should let us know!

+## Features

+* Add books to your company's shelf
+* Search a book by its name and author
+* Borrow/Return books
+* Comment & rate a book
+* Edit your profile information